junocchi/HTML-practice/README.md

-# CSS-and-HTML
+# HTML

-Introduction to web development challenges from the Wiley Edge Academy pre-course
+Web development challenges from the Wiley Edge Academy pre-course